How to pronounce the h in Spanish?… Read the following story:

 Think of you as a little child who is just learning to speak and listens to his parents speak all the time.

 Of course, in your case, you won’t be hearing your parents, but you will be listening to real Spanish.

 Want to learn spoken and fluent Spanish?
-Sign up in the form below for my 8-day free Email course and find out the way to do it.
+Sign up in the form below for my free ebook and find out the way to do it.